Oath Keepers: Seditious conspiracy charges

-The remaining nine pled not guilty.
+The remaining nine pleaded not guilty.
 Two trials were planned for them.

 On July 29, 2022, Justice Department prosecutors wrote in a court filing, "[...] no government agent possessed actual authority to order the defendants' criminal actions, and, in any event, it would have been objectively unreasonable to rely on any such order."
 Thus, they asked the judge to prohibit the defense argument that the Oath Keepers were following President Trump's orders.

+On May 5, 2023, the government filed a motion for upward departure, i.e., a longer sentence than guidelines recommend.

 Trial of Rhodes, Meggs, Harrelson, Watkins, and Caldwell

 On September 27, 2022, jury selection began.
 Each defendant faced up to 20 years in federal prison.